llvm/llvm-project/clang/docs/LanguageExtensions.rst

 ``clang::offset``
 -----------------
-The ``clang::offset`` embed parameter may appear zero times or one time in the embed parameter sequence.
+The ``clang::offset`` embed parameter may appear zero or one time in the embed parameter sequence.
 Its preprocessor argument clause shall be present and have the form: